Tenure-Track Investigator, NIEHS

 Foreign Education: Applicants who have completed part or all of their education outside of the US must have their foreign education evaluated by an accredited organization to ensure that the foreign education is equivalent to education received in accredited educational institutions in the United States.
 We will only accept the completed foreign education evaluation.
 For more information on foreign education verification, visit the National Association of Credential Evaluation Services (NACES) website at http://www.naces.org/.
 Verification must be received prior to the effective date of the appointment.

-How to Apply: Applications will be accepted July 22, 2019 through September 30, 2019 (submission deadline may be extended if needed).
+How to Apply: The job posting is open until filled.
 Interested candidates should submit their full curriculum vitae including bibliography and a 3- to 4-page statement of past research and future plans, as ONE (1) combined PDF to Ms. Bonnie Earnhardt at email@example.com.
 Please reference vacancy number AC1393 and your name in the subject line of your email submission.
 Please include in your CV a description of mentoring and outreach activities, especially those involving women, or persons from other groups that are underrepresented in biomedical research.
 In addition, applicants must arrange to have three (3) letters of recommendation sent to firstname.lastname@example.org.
 Please be sure referees include your name and Vacancy Number AC1393 in the subject line of their email.
 For further information about the position, please contact Dr. Janet E. Hall at email@example.com.
-The selection committee will begin evaluating applications on October 1, 2019.
 Incomplete applications or paper applications will not be accepted.

 Commitment to Diversity and Equal Employment Opportunity: The NIH NIEHS encourages the application and nomination of qualified women, minorities, and individuals with disabilities.
 The United States Government does not discriminate in employment on the basis of race, color, religion, sex (including pregnancy and gender identity), national origin, political affiliation, sexual orientation, marital status, disability, genetic information, age, membership in an employee organization, retaliation, parental status, military service, or other non-merit factor.
 NIH NIEHS will provide reasonable accommodations to applicants with disabilities as appropriate.
 If you require reasonable accommodation during any part of the application and hiring process, please notify us.